 ADOPT FROM PHILIPPINES

 We’re excited to work with the Philippines Central Authority, which continues to be child centered, thoughtful, and efficient when working with families.
 Families enrolled in AGCI’s Philippines program receive detailed information and medical reports on children waiting to be adopted through monthly bulletins from the Philippines Central Authority.
 Additionally, once you are matched with your child, families can be in country within 10 months!
 Our Philippines program also requires minimal travel—families spend 5-7 days in country before bringing their child home.

 Since 2012, Christian Adoption Agency, All God’s Children International has worked to unite orphans in the Philippines with loving forever families.
 AGCI is also dedicated to making a difference for children throughout the Philippines—thanks to AGCI’s advocacy, 500 children received critical support in the wake of a devastating typhoon.

-Due to country privacy restrictions, we are unable to post waiting children’s photos here, but please reach out to Kate to learn more!
+Due to country privacy restrictions, we are unable to post waiting children’s photos here, but please reach out to Ashley to learn more!

 - 50% of the children we have placed are under 4.

 - Detailed developmental reports are available.